 To install, plug the unit into the wall, then run the sensor into your refrigerator/freezer.
 Then you plug the freezer or refrigerator into the control unit.
 It will cycle the power on the freezer based on the dial's temperature setting.
 NOTE: Freezers do not have a means of draining and evaporating condensation like a refrigerator does.

-Check out this simple solution at the bottom of my DIY page.
 A better choice, although more expensive, is the

 digital electronic thermostat control.
 With this controller you can precisely control the ambient temperature inside your refrigerator or freezer, or you can control your fermentation.
 You can control fermentation temperatures three ways.
 First you can place the probe inside the space that is being cooled or heated to control the ambient temperature around the fermenter.